ag-sre/sre-interview-prep/coding-problems/object-oriented-practice/README.md

   2. A seat has a seat number, and an optional extra price.
   3. Passenger can query all available seats.
 All available seats should be displayed with their full price.
   4. Passenger can book a seat.
 A seat that is assigned, cannot be shown as available in future queries.

+  ##Notes
+  1. There no one write answer for this.
+  2. These questions usually test how well do you know the concepts of object oriented programming.